 About the Big Latch On Hosting a Big Latch On Fundraisings, Donations and Sponsorship Photos and Paperwork After the Event

-• Supporting communities to identify and build opportunities to provide ongoing breastfeeding support and promotion
+- To support communities to identify and grow opportunities to provide on-going breastfeeding support and promotion.

-• Helping communities positively support breastfeeding in public places
+- Help communities positively support breastfeeding in public places.

 The Big Latch On has continued to grow, with 2018 being the biggest Big Latch On to date.
 A total of 2,091 children latched on, which includes those who attended a Big Latch On venue, and 215 who took part through social media in the form of a breastfeeding ‘selfie.’
 There were 107 Big Latch On venues in 2018.
 Some of the venues had very high numbers of participants, such as 85 latches at an event hosted by the Northland DHB, and 95 hosted by Community Birth Services in Te Papaioea.
 There was at least one Big Latch On in every DHB region across Aotearoa.

 The 2019 Big Latch On will take place on Friday 2nd and Saturday 3rd of August.
 Annually the Big Latch On happens during or around World Breastfeeding Week (1st – 7th August).
 From 2014, the Big Latch On has been held over two days – a Friday and Saturday.
 Holding the event over two days gives even more women the opportunity to participate.
 Hosts can hold events on either (or both) of these days, and participants can go along to either (or both).

 The Big Latch On takes place at 10.30am on Friday and Saturday.
 We suggest you advertise and

 prepare for people to arrive by 10am (or earlier), this gives your participants time to register and

 settle in.
 We are also happy to support latch on events at alternative times, just make sure you specify this in your registration details.